 In 2019 some initial work was done to remove infected ash trees from main pathways in the arboretum, to ensure the safety of visitors and staff.
 In February 2021 work began to remove infected ash trees from Silk Wood.
 There will be significant changes to Silk Wood over the coming years as we work to ensure the continuing health and resilience of the whole woodland.

 You can help the Forestry Commission Report monitor the spread of the Chalara ash dieback by reporting any trees that you suspect are in ill-health to the Forestry Commission using Tree Alert.

 Monitoring tolerance to Chalara ash dieback video

-This does not mean that the ash tree will be disappearing from Silk Wood all together – in some areas Fraxinus excelsior (known as European ash or common ash – which is the disease most affected by Chalara ash dieback) will be retained to monitor the progression of the disease.
+This does not mean that the ash tree has disappeared from Silk Wood all together – in some areas Fraxinus excelsior (known as European ash or common ash – which is the disease most affected by Chalara ash dieback) will be retained to monitor the progression of the disease.
 We have 23 other exotic species of ash which will remain and be carefully monitored for tolerance to the disease.
-We’ll also monitor native ash specimens that show signs of tolerance.
+We’ll also continue to monitor native ash specimens that show signs of tolerance.

 Silk Wood Management map